Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Day 3: Hike the Challenge Day of the Inca Trail

-You’ll have time to organize your daypack and duffle bag before breakfast is served.
-We also provide snacks and water to ensure you’re fueled for the journey.
-At 7:30 AM, we begin our hike, starting with a gradual ascent through a beautiful valley, where you’ll see ancient trees like Queñas and Uncas, native to this region.
+You will then have some time to organize your daypack and duffle bag before breakfast is served.
+We will also provide snacks and water to keep you fueled as you hike.
+We start hiking at 7:30 AM, commencing with rising elevation through a lovely valley—complete with scenery that includes ancient trees, such as Queñas and Uncas, which are endemic to the region.

-As we continue into the Highland forest, you’ll experience unique vegetation that makes this part of the trail special.
-After about four hours of hiking, we’ll reach Llulluchapampa, where our chef will have a delicious lunch ready, offering a well-deserved rest.
+As we continue up higher into the Highland forest, we reach unique vegetation that makes this portion of the trail quite special.
+After roughly four hours of hiking, we will arrive at Llulluchapampa, where our chef will have prepared a delicious lunch for you.
+You will have earned a break!

 Accommodation: Camping